aniruddhballal/VenPay/README.md

 73. break productmanagement into MORE COMPONENTS MAN its 1700 lines or something

 DONE RE 74.
 CONNECTINGLINES.TSX - MAKE IT ERROR FREE - DONE DONE.

+75. combine paymentRequestsStyles-fromremainingcss.css along with PaymentRequests.tsx - and then resplit the styles. - understand what the buttonprops issue actually is.